HORNET-Storage/Scionic-MerkleTree-Go/README.md

 In stark contrast, the number of hashes required to validate a single folder in a Merkle DAG exhibits linear growth.
 If there are more children (files) in the folder, you must download the hash of each one to retrieve any individual file from the folder.
 This constant requirement can lead to overly large Merkle branches.
 The amount of hashes needed to validate a single file increases in direct proportion to the number of files in the folder, making it less efficient for large datasets.

-## Syncing Trees Across Relays by Requesting a Range of Leaves
+## Syncing Scionic Merkle Trees by Requesting a Range of Leaf Numbers

 To further enhance the functionality of Scionic Merkle Trees and support efficient data retrieval, each leaf in the tree is labeled with a sequenced number.
-This method facilitates the [request for a range of Merkle leaves](https://www.hornetstorage.com/forest), much like what GraphSync attempts to accomplish, but without the complexity of using complex graph selectors and large request sizes.

-The total number of leaves is recorded at the root of the tree.
-By doing so, users can request a range of leaves from a given folder and receive it as a small Scionic Merkle branch, reducing the bandwidth overhead and computational workload required to access multiple files in the same folder.
+The total number of leaves are listed within the Merkle root of the tree, meaning it must be downloaded first before the leaves can be retrieved.
+This method facilitates [LeafSync Messages, which are requests for a range of Merkle leaves](https://www.hornet.storage/negentropy-leafsync) that correspond to file chunks the requestor is missing.

-This approach provides the structural advantages of Scionic Merkle Trees, such as logarithmic growth of branches and efficient file download and verification, and also provides enhanced support for ranged requests, contributing to their practicality in large-scale data management scenarios.

 # Documentation